jovotech/jovo-framework/docs/04_app-logic/03_output/speechbuilder.md

 ## Features

-Here is what’s currently possible with speechBuilder:
+Here is what's currently possible with speechBuilder:

 Method | Description
 :--- | :---